prometheus/prometheus/docs/migration.md

 flagged as invalid no longer will be.

-Users wishing to preserve the original validation behavior can update their prometheus yaml configuration to specify the legacy validation scheme:
+Users wishing to preserve the original validation behavior can update their Prometheus yaml configuration to specify the legacy validation scheme:

 ```
 global: